Ilsa07/TD-Learning-Conditioning/README.md

 # Temporal Difference Learning - Conditioning
+This project illustrates classical conditioning with Temporal Difference (TD) learning.
+In each trial, a stimulus, lets say bell, is presented at t=5 and a reward, some good food, is presented at t=20, at the end of the trial.
+The model learns to associate the stimulus with the reward.
+While the code runs the program updates the simulation_live.png image, which depicts the TD error and the value function across each trial.
+It can be seen that the as the algorithm is learning, the value function approaches the first time the stimulus is presented and when it finished learning it reaches it.

 ### Value Function
 The value function is calculated witht the following equation w are the weights and x is the input.